arashnm80/arashnm80.github.io/handbook.md

 ### Cœur
 #### C'est ma vie
-This can be the worst or the best, fantastic or disgusting.
+This can be the worst or the best, fantastic or disgusting, freedom or imprisonment.
 But whatever this is, **C'est ma vie.**
 I am the captain of my life and it's my sole responsibility.
-No matter how much freedom my will has, it's my will.
 #### C'est la vie
 **C'est la vie. leave or** fucking **fight** for narrow odds **to live.**
 #### No time for caution
 Time is my most priceless asset and it's running out like a cup of coffee.
 #### je dois choisir
 What am I going to do with my life, **who do I choose to be and what do I choose to do now?**
 ### Truth, reality
 #### Accept & change
 1. I'm going to accept truth (reality, situation, limitations, weaknesses, faults, mistakes, ...)